algorithmsbooks/optimization/README.md

 * p.
 72: Change for clarity: adjust indexing of d and g, but not beta, in conjugate gradient equations by -1. (thanks to Raman Vilkhu)
 * p.
 76: Ref 4, subscript should be superscript (thanks to Robert Moss)
 * p.
 83: Alg 5.10 had been implemented from the paper, which was based on a different form of Nesterov momentum (thanks to Dylan Asmar)
 * p.
-84: Exercise 5.2: Change "step size" to "step factor" (thanks to John Wu)
+84: Ex 5.2: Change "step size" to "step factor" (thanks to John Wu)
+* p.
+85: Ex 5.7: Remove "normalized" to have exercise match code implementation (thanks to Alexandros Tzikas)
 * p.
 88: Deleted "horizontal", as 2nd derivative is zero for any line (thanks to Alexandros Tzikas)
 * p.
 89: Eq 6.5, drop the k superscript in the argmument (thanks to Alexandros Tzikas)
 * p.
 90: Update sidenote 2 in chapter 6 to refer to chapter 4 rather than chapter 5 (thanks to Alexandros Tzikas)